lupyuen/lupyuen.github.io/src/ox2.md

 # Print to Serial Console

+_We have a strong hunch that NuttX is actually booting on Ox64...
+How to prove it?_

 TODO

 _How to print to the Ox64 Serial Console in the NuttX Boot Code?
 (RISC-V Assembly)_